A history of the trombone in timeline form. For sources see Trombone History Bibliography.

 1701—Leipzig, Germany: St. Thomas’s church and St. Nicholas’s church both own 3 trombones (Terry 19).

-1701—Lauffen am Neckar, Germany: The organ housing at the evangelische Kirche St. Regiswindis includes 2 sculptures of angel-trombonists, the angels apparently playing one-handed (see facing detail; public domain) (Völkl 50).
+1701—Lauffen am Neckar, Germany: The organ housing at the evangelische Kirche St. Regiswindis includes 2 sculptures of angel-trombonists, the angels apparently playing one-handed (see above detail; public domain) (Völkl 50).

 1701-06—Venice, Italy: 4 trombones are retained on regular payroll at St. Mark’s (Selfridge-Field, Caldara 119).